eric-brechemier/ipcc-countries/README.md

   * database.png - diagram of database (entity/relationships)

 * visualizations - data visualizations, grouped by question
-  * who, what, where... - one folder for each question asked
+  * what, where, when... - one folder for each question asked
-    * step1, step2,... - one folder for each step to query the database and export results in the format used in the data visualization (e.g. CSV or JSON)
+    * step1, step2,... - one folder for each step to query the database and export results in the format used in the data visualization (e.g. HTML, CSV or JSON)
     * data visualization (e.g. HTML or Open Document Spreadsheet) which answers the question visually